nishanthkumarpathi/lab-setup/README.md

-### Introduction
+## Introduction

 This repository has all the code necessary to build a Home Lab.

+Following are the List of the tools, libraries, and frameworks that will be configured with the help of scripts.

-Command Line Configuration.
+### Command Line Configuration.

-[]: # Language: markdown
-[]: # Path: README.md
+- [x] ZSH: zsh Shell Installation
+- [x] Ohmyzsh: To configure the shell with

+### Development Tools

+- [x] Git: Git Installation

+### Infrastrcture as a Code.

+- [x] Terraform: Terraform Installation
+- [] Pulumi: Pulumi Installation